-- Design and participate in required assessments with assistance from Senior FSL Manager/Advisor.
+- Design and participate in required assessments with assistance from FSL adviser.

-- Define and contextualise implementation modalities (identification and registration of beneficiaries, distribution, monitoring, etc.);
+- Define implementation modalities (identification and registration of beneficiaries, distribution, monitoring, etc.)

-- Develop detailed implementation plans, phased budgets and monitor project progress in line with the log frames while evaluating the relevance and appropriateness of the intervention.
+- Monitor progress of activities against detailed implementation plan, log frames while evaluating the relevance and appropriateness of the intervention.

 - Identify programme supply needs and coordinate with logistics teams to put in place a sensible phased procurement plan.

 - Monitor program progress against both programmatic and budgetary targets

 - Prepare timely programme and donor reports on project activities in compliance with internal requirements and any relevant external donor requirements.

 - Ensure that activities are appropriately planned and that delays and constraints are documented and solutions identified.

 - Identify and ensure the timely supply of technical inputs required for program delivery

 - Ensure programs are adequately resourced and manage budget lines for program activities ensuring appropriate spend

 - Make frequent visit to project sites to provide technical and managerial guidance/support and identify issues that need timely action and support at different levels.

 - Prepare and execute appropriate training plans with help from FSL Advisor for SC staff